MTG/sms-tools/lectures/README.txt

-The content in this directory is the slides used in my class lectures and code used for the plots shown in the slides.
+The content in this directory is the lectures and code examples used in my classes